 • propose steps to promote academic integrity across campus and/or among their peers.

-If a student cannot or does not demonstrate these expectations, they will be unable to successfully complete the Remediation Program.
+If a student cannot or does not demonstrate these expectations, they will be unable to successfully complete the program.

 Reference: